TopBiketoursPortugal/TopBikeToursPortugal/content/tours/portuguese-central-camino-7-or-9-days-walk.md

   bokunLink: ""
   bokunId: ""
   textcolor: white
-  subtitle: "Portuguese Central Camino: 7 or 9 days walk "
-  title: "Portuguese Central Camino: 7 or 9 days walk "
+  subtitle: "Central Camino to Santiago from Porto: Stage 1"
+  title: "Central Camino to Santiago from Porto: Stage 1"
   image: /img/top-walking-tours-portugal.jpg
   bokunLinkText: Book now
 ---
-# **Portuguese Central Camino Original Route**
+# **Portuguese Central Camino: Stage 1**

-## **The old and original route to Santiago de Compostela from Porto**
+**The old and original route to Santiago de Compostela from Porto**

-### **7, 9 or 13 days walk: Start In the Old Village of Portugal named “Ponte de Lima” or walk less and spend only 1 night in Portugal, in Valença do Minho, near the Spanish border**

-Santiago de Compostela, in Northwest Spain, province of Corunha, is internationally known as one of the main destinations for Christian pilgrimage.
-The typical markets are an excellent location to explore delicious Galician products and traditional arts.

-During this walking & hiking tour you will discover ancient medieval roads and paths, formerly used during the Portuguese pilgrimage to Santiago de Compostela.
-This path was walked by kings and queens and is nowadays considered one of UNESCO's World Heritage cultural and historical routes.

-Crossing the border and enter in Spain, be amazed by the viaducts and the thermal baths, along the way, as the walkers reach the Sanctuary of Santiago de Compostela.\
+For a very long time have the pilgrims explored different routes in order to make their way to Santiago de Compostela.
+The Caminho Central Português is certainly one of the oldest in Europe and it is becoming increasingly famous for outsiders to set foot on the ancient paths by which pilgrims had been crossing the landscape.
+Enjoy the gastronomy, the sights and different towns along the way.
+Complete this stage 1 in Portuguese land or book the stage 2 and finish in Santiago de Compostela. knowing that the city of Santiago will be waiting for you as well as it has been waiting and will continue to wait for all the pilgrims that decide to take on the adventure of accepting the challenges and spirituality of this crossing.

 \
+\
 **Route description:**

 * On this route all kind of terrains are to be expected.
 Route with long and difficult climbs
-* 4435 meters with cumulated ascents

-**Itinerary 13 Days:**
+* Paved streets in rural and urban areas; 35 % of the walk will be in the forest
+* The main roads are avoided for the majority of the time and as such every kind of terrain is used during this walk

+**Itinerary:**

 **Day 1:**Porto

 **Day 2:** Porto to Vilar do Pinheiro tranfer – Arcos: 18 km

-**Day 3**: Arcos – Barcelos: 15 km
+**Day 3:** Arcos – Barcelos: 15 km

 **Day 4:** Barcelos – Balugães: 16 km